 How is the cost of tuition calculated?

-All tuition charges for online classes are charged on a per-credit-hour basis.
+All tuition charges for online classes are charged on a per-credit-hour (undergraduate) or per-quarter-credit-hour (graduate) basis.

 Do you offer credit for life or work experience?